 - Provide holders of class D shares with priority payment of fixed annual dividends from profits in years when the business is profitable.
 No dividends are payable to holders of class D shares in years when the corporation lacks profits.

-- Are in PDF format that you may open with Adobe Reader or Adobe Acrobat.
+- These Articles of incorporation are in PDF format that you may open, fill-in, and print using your Chrome browser, or preferably with Adobe Reader or Adobe Acrobat.

 Instructions for Completing Articles of Incorporation